sakibweb/PHDB/README.md

 * Drop Table: Drop an existing table from the database.
 * Alter Table: Alter an existing table in the database.
 * Truncate Table: Remove all records from a table.
+* Find By: Find records in the database based on specific conditions.
-* Disconnect: Close the database connection.
+* Delete By: Delete records from the database based on specific conditions.

 # Usage
 ### Connect to the Database